Igalia/wpewebkit.org/_posts/2022-07-28-blog-wpe-qa-tooling.md

 permalink: /blog/04-wpe-qa-tooling.html
 ---

 In the previous posts, my colleagues Claudio and Miguel wrote respectively about the <a href="/blog/02-overview-of-wpe.html">major components</a> of the project and, specifically, the <a href="/blog/03-wpe-graphics-architecture.html">graphics architecture</a> of WPE.
 Today, you'll see our efforts to improve the quality of both WPE and the experience of working and using it.
-If you haven't read the previous entries in this blog post series about <a href="https://wpewebkit.org/">WPE</a>, we recommend you to start with the <a href="/blog/01-happy-birthday-wpe.html">first post in the series</a> for an introduction, and then come back to this.
+While the previous entries in this blog post series about <a href="https://wpewebkit.org/">WPE</a> aren't necessarily required in order to read this one, we recommend you to starting with the <a href="/blog/01-happy-birthday-wpe.html">first post in the series</a>.

 ## Automated testing